rubocop/ruby-style-guide/README.md

     result = some_condition ? something : something_else
     ```

+6.4.
+Avoid multi-line `?:` (the ternary operator), use `if/unless` instead.

-* Use one expression per branch in a ternary operator.
+6.5.
+Use one expression per branch in a ternary operator.
 This
   also means that ternary operators must not be nested.
 Prefer
   `if/else` constructs in these cases.